-statue and then its classification etc. Black LAW Dictionary defines the term
+statutes and then its classification etc. Black LAW Dictionary defines the term

-'statues' as a formal written enactment of a legislative authority that governs
+'statutes' as a formal written enactment of a legislative authority that governs

-custom, or usage having the force of law.
-Itwould be appropriate to say that statute is the will of the Indian Legislature.
-Indian statute is the act of
+having force of law.
+Itwould be appropriate to say that statute is the will of

+Indian Legislature.
+Indian statute is the act of Central or State legislature.

 Statues also include laws passed by Provincial Legislature in Pre- Independence

-days as well as Regulations.
+days as well as regulations.
 Statutes are rules made by legislative bodies; they

 regulations issued by government agencies.
-The term statute is also used to

-Statute of the European Central Bank, or a
+establishes an institution, such as the Statute of the European Central Bank, a

 protocol to the international courts as well, such as the Statute of the